qaware/qaware-blog-source/content/posts/qaware-signatur-tool.md

 ## Lessons Learned:

 * The tool should fit the purpose - often practical is better than hip.
-Keep It Simple, Stupid :*
+Keep It Simple, Stupid :kissing_heart:
 * User feedback is worth its weight in gold!
 * After all, life would be boring if everyone used the same combination of browser and email client.
 * Let some time pass and look at your own product with new eyes.
 After I myself had forgotten what was written in my manual, I was able to write a much clearer one.
-* A project is especially fun when others are also happy about your product :)
+* A project is especially fun when others are also happy about your product :smiley:
 {{< img src="/images/qaware-signatur-tool-feedback.png" alt="Feedback" >}}

 Here is the link to the code: https://github.com/susisonnenschein/QAmail-Signatur-Tool